abigyani/MapsAPI/README.md

-# SriniWebAssignment
+# Google Maps API

-Test Assignment developed for www.srini-web-developers.
-Simple Implementation of firebase.
+Implementation of Google Maps API.
+Marking and hosting of Real time location on Maps.
+Backend on Firebase.